AdobeDocs/dynamic-media-developer-resources.sv-SE/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-reference.md

 **Om inbäddningsläge med fast storlek och responsivt inbäddningsläge**

-I det inbäddade läget läggs visningsprogrammet till på den befintliga webbsidan, som kanske redan har kundinnehåll som inte är relaterat till visningsprogrammet.
+In the embedded mode, the viewer is added to the existing web page, which may already have some customer content not related to the viewer.
 Visningsprogrammet upptar normalt bara en del av webbsidans fastighet.

-De viktigaste användningsområdena är webbsidor som är orienterade för datorer eller surfplattor, och även responsiva designsidor som automatiskt anpassar layouten beroende på enhetstyp.
+The primary use cases are web pages oriented for desktops or tablet devices, and also responsive design pages that adjust layout automatically depending on the device type.

 Inbäddning med fast storlek används när visningsprogrammet inte ändrar sin storlek efter den första inläsningen.
 Det här alternativet är bäst för webbsidor som har en statisk sidlayout.

-Inbäddning av responsiv design förutsätter att visningsprogrammet måste ändra storlek vid körning som svar på storleksändringen av behållaren `DIV`.
+Responsive design embedding assumes that the viewer must resize in run-time in response to the size change of its container `DIV`.
 Det vanligaste användningsområdet är att lägga till visningsprogrammet på en webbsida som använder en flexibel sidlayout.

 I läget responsiv designinbäddning beter sig visningsprogrammet olika beroende på hur webbsidan ändrar storlek på sin behållare `DIV`.
-Om webbsidan bara anger behållarens bredd `DIV`, utan att begränsa höjden, väljer visningsprogrammet automatiskt höjden enligt proportionerna för den resurs som används.
+If the web page sets only the width of the container `DIV`, leaving its height unrestricted, the viewer automatically chooses its height according to the aspect ratio of the asset that is used.
 Den här metoden ser till att resursen passar perfekt in i vyn utan utfyllnad på sidorna.
 Det här användningsexemplet är det vanligaste för webbsidor som använder ett responsivt designlayoutramverk som Bootstrap eller Foundation.

-Om webbsidan i annat fall anger både bredd och höjd för visningsprogrammets behållare `DIV`, fyller visningsprogrammet bara det området och följer den storlek som anges i webbsidans layout.
-Ett bra exempel är att bädda in visningsprogrammet i en modal övertäckning, där storleken på övertäckningen anpassas efter storleken på webbläsarfönstret.
+Otherwise, if the web page sets both the width and the height for the viewer&#39;s container `DIV`, the viewer fills just that area and follows the size provided by web page layout.
+A good example is embedding the viewer into a modal overlay, where the overlay is sized according to the size of the web browser window.

-**Inbäddning med fast storlek**
+**Fixed size embedding**

 Du lägger till visningsprogrammet på en webbsida genom att göra följande: